ibanFR/RefactoringBadCode/README.md

     - Add default branch in the factory method to handle unexpected type code values.
     - Make `getElementName` an abstract method and `DocumentElement` an abstract class.
     - Override `processElement` method in `DocElement` class.
 Copy the relevant logic from the conditional statement.
+    - [Push Down Method] `processDocAttributes` to `DocElement` class - move method to the subclass where it's relevant.